Mohan Munasinghe: Education

 Born in Sri Lanka, Prof. Munasinghe was educated at Royal College, Colombo.
 He received a BA (Hons.) in Engineering in 1967 and a MA later from the University of Cambridge.
-Thereafter he gained a SM and PE in Electrical Engineering from the Massachusetts Institute of Technology in 1970; a PhD in Solid State Physics from McGill University in 1973 and a MA in Development Economics from Concordia University in 1975.
+Thereafter he gained an SM and PE in Electrical Engineering from the Massachusetts Institute of Technology in 1970; a PhD in Solid State Physics from McGill University in 1973 and an MA in Development Economics from Concordia University in 1975.
 He has received several honorary doctorates, honoris causa.

 Career

 From 1982 to 1987, he was the Senior Advisor (Energy and Information Technology) to the President of Sri Lanka, helping to formulate and implement the national energy strategy and computer policy.
-He was founder chairman, Computer and Information Technology Council (CINTEC), and served on the Presidential Commission that determined national telecommunications policy.
-During this period, he also served as board member, Natural Resources, Energy and Science Authority of Sri Lanka; Governor, Arthur Clarke Centre for Modern Technology, Sri Lanka; and founder-President of the Sri Lanka Energy Managers Association.
+He was the founder chairman, of the Computer and Information Technology Council (CINTEC), and served on the Presidential Commission that determined national telecommunications policy.
+During this period, he also served as a board member, of the Natural Resources, Energy and Science Authority of Sri Lanka; Governor, of Arthur Clarke Centre for Modern Technology, Sri Lanka; and founder-President of the Sri Lanka Energy Managers Association.
 He was involved with the Intergovernmental Panel on Climate Change since its inception in 1988 and had served as Chancellor of the International Water Academy in Oslo.
 From 1990 to 1992 Munasinghe was Advisor to the US President's Council on Environmental Quality (PCEQ).
 Until 2002 he was a Senior Manager/Advisor at the World Bank.

-As an academic, he serves as distinguished guest professor at the University of Peking, and visiting professor at the United Nations University in Tokyo.
+As an academic, he serves as a distinguished guest professor at the University of Peking, and a visiting professor at the United Nations University in Tokyo.
 Formerly, he was Director-General and Professor of Sustainable Development at the Sustainable Consumption Institute, University of Manchester, and Institute Professor at the Vale Sustainable Development Institute, Federal University of Para, Brazil.
 He also served on the board of directors of Green Cross International and was a member of the Club of Rome.
 He has authored or co-authored over 120 books and 400 journal articles.
 He is widely recognised for having first proposed the Sustainomics framework for making development more sustainable at the 1992 Earth Summit in Rio de Janeiro, and more recently for proposing the Millennium Consumption Goals at the United Nations.
 He was visiting professor at the Technische Universität Darmstadt.